Ashley Akpan

-Ashley Antoni Akpan (born 6 February 2004) is a Polish professional footballer who plays as a right-back for club Aldershot Town.
+Ashley Antoni Akpan (/pl/, /ibb/; born 6 February 2004) is a Polish professional footballer who plays as a right-back for National League South club Hampton & Richmond Borough.

 Club career

 Early career

 Born in Warsaw, Poland to a Nigerian father and Polish mother, Akpan started his footballing career with Kosa Konstancin at the age of five, spending four years before his family moved to London, England when he was still a child.
 He joined the academy of Chelsea, where he would go on to play for seven years before his release in 2020.

 Prior to his release, he had trialled with Leeds United, and was linked with Fulham in February 2020.
 He went on to trial with Sunderland in December of the same year.
 He also played briefly for Walton & Hersham, featuring in one game for the under-18 side in April 2021.

 Aldershot Town

 Eventually he returned to Poland, and in August 2021 he signed for Wisła Kraków.
 He left the club after less than a year, in summer 2022, and returned to England in winter of the same year, signing for Aldershot Town.
-Akpan went onto sign for Isthmian League side, Hartley Wintney on a short-term loan in August 2023.
+Akpan went on to sign for the Isthmian League side Hartley Wintney, on a short-term loan in August 2023.
 Following 10 appearances in all competitions, Akpan was recalled by Aldershot in early October.
 That same month, he was sent out on loan to Southern League Premier Division South side, Gosport Borough.
 Akpan signed a new contract with Aldershot at the end of the 2023–24 season.

 On 26 August 2024, he made his Aldershot debut during a 4–1 home victory over Oldham Athletic, replacing Kai Corbett in the 56th minute.
-A few months later, Akpan subsequently scored his first goal for the club during their FA Cup fourth qualifying round victory over Bath City, netting the opener, before fellow academy graduate, Maxwell Mullins scored a 98th minute winner in the 2–1 win.
+A few months later, Akpan scored his first goal for the club during their FA Cup fourth qualifying round victory over Bath City, netting the opener, before fellow academy graduate, Maxwell Mullins scored a 98th-minute winner in the 2–1 win.
 On 14 January 2025, during Aldershot's 2–2 draw with Braintree Town, Akpan sustained a serious knee injury subsequently ending his season early.

+On 15 June 2026, it was announced that Akpan would leave Aldershot Town to pursue a new opportunity.